pschatzmann/arduino-fdk-aac/README.md

 ## Compile Issues / Supported Architectures

-On some processors we get compile errors because the arrays are too big.
-Please uncomment the #define PIT_MAX_MAX line in the AACConstantsOverride.h file.
+On some processors we get compile errors because the arrays are too big: Please uncomment the #define PIT_MAX_MAX line in the AACConstantsOverride.h file.

-The encoder is working on an ESP32 w/o PSRAM, the decoder however needs too much RAM, so PSRAM needs to be activated!
+The encoder is working on an ESP32 w/o PSRAM.
+However, so far I did not manage to have the decoder working on microcontollers!

 ## Copyright